-There are food trucks and tends to sell all sorts of merchandise within the area so you will be good to go to spend all your time there throughout the party.
+There are food trucks that tend to sell all sorts of merchandise within the area so you will be good to go to spend all your time there throughout the party.
 This is the way to go if you wish to party during the Midnight Sun!

 IS IT HARD TO SLEEP DURING THE MIDNIGHT SUN PERIOD?